FD Calculator: Plan Your Fixed Deposit

 |---|

 A Fixed Deposit (FD), also known as a term deposit, is one of the most popular investment instruments in many countries, especially in India.
 It allows you to invest a lump sum amount for a fixed period at a predetermined interest rate, earning guaranteed returns.
 In this comprehensive guide, we’ll cover how FD maturity is calculated, the impact of compounding frequency, tax implications, and how our multi‑currency calculator can help you plan better.
+We’ll also share links to trusted FD calculators from banks and financial platforms so you can cross‑verify your results.

 For cumulative FDs where interest is reinvested, the maturity amount is calculated using the compound interest formula: